A generalization of Kummer theory to Hopf-Galois extensions: Introduction

 \section{Introduction}

 Let $n$ be a positive integer and let $K$ be a field whose characteristic is coprime to $n$.
-Adjoining elements $\alpha_1,\dots,\alpha_k\in L$ to $K$ such that $\alpha_i^n\in K$ defines what is usually called a radical extension of $K$ (if $n$ is minimal for this property, we will say that $L/K$ is $n$-radical).
-If $K$ contains the $n$-th roots of the unity, it is a Galois field extension $L/K$ whose Galois group $G$ is abelian of exponent dividing $n$.
-Kummer proved that actually any such extension arise from the adjunction of $n$-th roots of elements in the ground field.
-These extensions were therefore called Kummer extensions, and the elements $\alpha_i$ are usually referred to as Kummer generators.
+If $K$ contains the $n$-th roots of the unity, a Galois field extension $L/K$ is said to be Kummer if the Galois group of $L/K$ is abelian of exponent $n$.
+These extensions owe their name to Ernst Kummer, who proved that these are the extensions of $K$ arising from the adjunction of $n$-th roots of elements in $K$.
+Namely, Kummer extensions $L/K$ are of the form $L=K(\alpha_1,\dots,\alpha_k)$ where $\alpha_i^n\in K$ for all $1\leq i\leq n$.
+The elements $\alpha_i$ are usually referred to as Kummer generators.
 Among the radical extensions, the ones obtained by adjoining to $K$ a single $n$-th root of an element in $K$ will be called simple radical.
 As Kummer extensions, they are just the cyclic extensions of $K$.

 A typical limitation to classical Kummer theory is the requirement that the ground field contains a primitive $n$-th root of unity.
 For instance, this implies that the only Kummer extensions of $\mathbb{Q}$ are quadratic.
 Some authors have considered generalizations of this theory to further classes of extensions \cite{takahashi1968,greither1991,komatsu2009,perucca2020}.